dfrappart/dfrappart.github.io/_posts/2022-12-26-Please_Azure_Arc_Give_Me_A_K8S.markdown

 ### 3.1.
 Azure Monitor for containers extension

-To deploy the Azure Monitor extension, as for all the extension as a matter of facts, wde use the command `az k8s-extension create`:
+To deploy the Azure Monitor extension, as for all the extension as a matter of facts, we use the command `az k8s-extension create`:

 ```bash